 Many people believe that Monopoly jail is like real jail – You just have to sit there and wait to get out.
 That’s not true.

-While in Monopoly jail you can still collect rent, buy and sell property, mortgage and unmortgage property, and buy and sell houses.
+According to the official Monopoly jail rules, while in Monopoly jail you can still collect rent, buy and sell property, mortgage and unmortgage property, and buy and sell houses.

 Jail can actually be one of the best places to be, as you can still collect rent, while avoiding landing on other players’ costly properties.
 So don’t be in a rush to get out, unless you still need to build up your property portfolio.

 Suggested read: Can You Collect Rent in Jail in Monopoly?